Japanese Website Localization – Do I Need to Reinvent My Brand?

 Ultimately, there’s no single right way to bring your brand and website to Japan, given that the budgets, type and goals of every business are different.
 And what business owners would ideally like to do is far away from what practical consideration allows.
 Therefore, making the right choice depends on your organization context, capabilities, and expectations.

-Just be mindful that visitor numbers, engagement, and eventual conversion all rely on you creating a website that effectively caters to the preferences of Japanese users, while showcasing your brand in a way that resonates with your audience.
+Just be mindful that visitor numbers, engagement, and eventual conversion all rely on you creating a website that effectively caters to the preferences of Japanese users while showcasing your brand in a way that resonates with your audience.

 To do this, professional and creative Japanese website localization should be given appropriate consideration within your overall marketing strategy, whether you opt for a lightweight localization approach or choose to completely refresh your website for your new market.